 • Shop the deals.
 Many of our favorite ethical brands discount seasonal items and offer coupon codes when you sign up for their newsletters.
 Take advantage of these discounts when building your minimalist wardrobe.

-4. Care for Your Garments
+4. Care for your garments

 With fast fashion brands, clothes are not made to last for more than a few wears, and it can seem silly to invest in the care for a garment that costs less than 20 dollars.
 With a minimalist wardrobe, though, you’ll want to ensure you are properly caring for your apparel.
 This will protect your items from accidental damage and allow you to wear pieces for years to come.